-Selecting the Attach to Edges checkbox causes Photomatix to search for an edge near the selection path you drew.
-The selection path is then redrawn along the edge - in this case, the mountains.
+Selecting the Attach to Edges checkbox causes Photomatix Pro to search for an edge near the selection path you drew.
+The selection path is then redrawn along the edge - in this case the mountainous horizon line.

 Polygonal selection after clicking "Attach to Edges"